EzyGang/py-cachify/docs/index.md

 ---

-**Py-Cachify** is a robust library tailored for developers looking to enhance their Python applications with elegant caching and locking mechanisms.
+**Py-Cachify** is a robust library tailored for developers looking to enhance their Python applications with elegant caching, locking, and pool management mechanisms.
 Whether you're building synchronous or asynchronous applications, Py-Cachify has you covered!
 It acts as a thin, backend-agnostic wrapper over your favorite cache client, letting you focus on business logic instead of juggling low-level get/set calls.